GoThereGit/EvaHan/README.md

 ## Named Entity Recognition (NER)

 In numerous Chinese language processing systems, Named entity recognition (NER) is a critical task often performed alongside other processing functions.
 NER involves identifying and classifying entities in Chinese text into predefined categories, such as people and locations.
-The meanings of each annotation label can be found in Table 2.
+The meanings of each annotation label can be found in Table 2 and Table 3.

 The evaluation toolkit will assess the effectiveness of the NER process.